About Our Center

 Help share authentic history by becoming a guide.

-It’s Friday 3:34 am EST — Sorry, we’re closed.
+It’s Tuesday 6:31 pm EST — Sorry, we’re closed.
 Visit us when we’re open!

 Contemporary Gallery

-Nic(o) Brierre Azziz: Haiti Across the Water
+Nic(o) Brierre Aziz: Haiti Across the Water

 1 June – 31 August, 2024

 Nic(o) Brierre Aziz is a Haitian-New Orleanian interdisciplinary artist and curator born and raised in New Orleans, LA.
-His current practice is deeply community focused and rooted around the utilization of underdiscussed personal and collective histories to reimagine the future.
+His current practice is deeply community focused and rooted around the utilization of under discussed personal and collective histories to reimagine the future.
 His work is also very centered around the Caribbean Diaspora and he is interested in Blackness as an experience, construct and capitalist tool.

 Alice Ivory: Sculpting in Metal